cdvelop/tinystring/README.md

 # TinyString

-TinyString is a lightweight Go library that provides text manipulation with a fluid API, specifically designed for small devices and web applications using TinyGo as the target compiler.
+TinyString is a lightweight Go library that provides conv manipulation with a fluid API, specifically designed for small devices and web applications using TinyGo as the target compiler.

 ## Key Features

 - 🚀 **Fluid and chainable API** - Easy to use and readable operations
-- 🔄 **Common text transformations** - All essential string operations included
+- 🔄 **Common conv transformations** - All essential string operations included
 - 🧵 **Concurrency safe** - Thread-safe operations
 - 📦 **Zero standard library dependencies** - No `fmt`, `strings`, or `strconv` imports
 - 🎯 **TinyGo compatible** - Optimized for minimal binary size and embedded systems